ampl/ampl.github.io/docs/source/faq.md

 In order to renew a lease, the current license file and a fingerprint are sent to one of our REST API endpoints hosted across multiple cloud providers such as AWS and Azure.

-If everything is ok with the request, a new lease is returned in the response and the ampl.lic file is replaced.
+If everything is ok with the request, a new lease is returned in the response and AMPL.lic file is replaced.
 There is no automatic enforcement of license limits as we just log the renewal.

 Even though this mechanism was designed with Docker containers in mind, it also works natively on Windows and macOS virtual and physical machines too.
 The only requirement is an internet connection.